byezy/frencli/README.md

 - `undo`: Undo operations (`check` or `apply`)
 - `audit`: View audit log entries

-### Command Order Flexibility
+### Subcommand Order Flexibility

-**Commands can be specified in any order** - the execution order is determined internally based on logical dependencies.
+**Subcommands can be specified in any order** - the execution order is determined internally based on logical dependencies.
 This design makes it much easier to edit command lines, especially when working with different file sets.

 **Tip**: If you are going to run a rename pattern multiple times on different file sets, place `list` at the end of your command for easier editing.